httpwg/http-extensions/draft-ietf-httpbis-priority.md

 future extensions.
 Each key-value pair represents a priority parameter.

-The Priority HTTP header field ({{header-field}}) is an end-to-end way to transmit this set of parameters when a request or a response is issued.
+The Priority HTTP header field ({{header-field}}) is an end-to-end way to transmit this set of priority parameters when a request or a response is issued.
 In order to reprioritize a request, HTTP-version-specific PRIORITY_UPDATE frames ({{h2-update-frame}} and {{h3-update-frame}}) are used by clients to transmit the same information on a single hop.